The Power of Unknown Knowns

 - What are emerging trends, opportunities or threats in the marketplace?

 We are here to assert that these answers are contained within every enterprise’s data repositories, or written on the wall in the public domain.
-These are known things that we don’t know about, because before now we have never had a view wide enough and deep enough to see the answers.
+These are known things that we don’t know about, because before now we have never had a view wide and deep enough to see the answers.

 For the first time, cognitive technology lets executives process all this information and gain meaningful insights.